dstackai/dstack/docs/setup.md

 In order to run workflows remotely, dstack will need access to your project Git repository.

+!!! info ""
-!!!
-"This is why you have to use the CLI from the directory where you cloned your project Git repository"
+    This is why you have to use the CLI from the directory where you cloned your project Git repository

 There are two ways to grant dstack access to your Git repository: